KCB4Rockstar/Structure-Explorer-Fabric-Mod/README.md

 ```

 Bundled mod translations load **before** `config/translations/` files, so server admins can always override them by placing their own file in the translations folder.

+I couldn't have started making this mod without modifying and learning from the [WITS mod](https://github.com/TelepathicGrunt/WITS) by TelepathicGrunt